 Ahh, you lived right around where my grandpa used to live 🙂 Very neat ^_^ I love your comic and I’m usually pretty shy about commenting, but I couldn’t resist mentioning the connection.

 Kids can be so cruel.
 But kids are also resilient as well so they can bounce back form such abuse.
 I had a speech impedament as a child so that was fun.
 It partially shped me into who I am….now whether that is a good thing or not……. 😉

 Wow Krishna – I didn’t grow up very far away from you (outside Grand Forks, ND)!
 On those nice -30 days did you ever throw a cup of hot water into the air and watch it ‘vaporize’?
 Pretty much the only enjoyable thing about being that cold! 🙂

 Manitoba is easily the most bland of all of the Canadian provinces. 😛

 Very cool, Sarah! *Virtual high five!* Robert, I never tried that, but I do remember the feeling of not having a central heater in the car.
 Dad had an external heater that was powered by the car’s battery.
 It took a long time for that thing to warm up… (Don’t miss the cold one bit!) 😉

 NOTE - You can use these HTML tags and attributes: <a href="" title=""> <abbr title=""> <acronym title=""> <b> <blockquote cite=""> <cite> <code> <del datetime=""> <em> <i> <q cite=""> <s> <strike> <strong>

-©2007-2013 Uncubed: The Life and Times of an Indian Guy named Krishna | Powered by WordPress with Easel
+©2007-2016 Uncubed: The Life and Times of an Indian Guy named Krishna | Powered by WordPress with Easel